 - For standard installations.

-- For installations with custom language files, scripts, or sound effects.
+- For installations with custom language files.

 - Copy only your modified/custom files over to the new PhantomBot folder.